 According to the U.S. Environmental Protection Agency, approximately five million pounds of consumer pesticide products may become waste each year in the United States due to damage to the containers – such as ripped or punctured ripped bags of lawn fertilizer containing pesticides - before the products can be sold by retailers.

-Senator Grisanti’s bill (S.6401A), which has also been approved by the state Assembly, allows New York’s retailers to continue repairing minor damage to containers, under proper conditions, so that the product can be sold and used as intended.
+The Senate passed another bill (S.6401A), which has also been approved by the state Assembly, that allows New York’s retailers to continue repairing minor damage to containers, under proper conditions, so that the product can be sold and used as intended.
 The measure helps alleviate concerns with the unnecessary disposal of pesticide products and will continue to significantly reduce the amount of pesticides that are disposed of as hazardous waste.

 S.2887A will be sent to the Assembly and S.6401A will be sent to the Governor for consideration.